The Environmental Insights Explorer (EIE) from Google puts the Anthesis-developed SCATTER tool in the spotlight.

 Image: The electrification of city transport is necessary to deliver a reduced carbon footprint

 What’s happened with SCATTER since the 2018 launch?

-Further uses of SCATTER - CDP submission and in the commercial world
+Further uses of SCATTER - CDP submission and the commercial world

 |Image: SCATTER is proving useful for both companies and cities when it comes to carbon disclosure submissions|

 Multiple users have also used SCATTER to obtain the data for carbon disclosure, such as CDP, where companies, cities and regions submit data on their environmental performance.
-This year over 500 cities have disclosed their environmental information through CDP 2018.
+As of September 2018, over 500 cities disclosed their environmental information through CDP 2018.